 Do Beginner Skiers Need Helmets?

-Trips to the snow as a kid are always fun-filled days of snowball fights and snowman making competitions.
-All good stuff as a youngster, but when you hit your teens you start to feel the urge for something more than building yet another large and robust snowman.
+Trips to the snow as a non-skier can be fun-filled days of snowball fights and building snowmen.
+All good stuff, but after a few visits you start to feel the urge for something more than building yet another snowman.

-Skiing the freshly fallen snow will surely provide the adrenaline rush you yearn.
-Of course, if it’s your first time strapping on skis, there’s a bit of a learning curve, not to mention the matter of do beginner skiers need helmets?
+Skiing on the fresh fallen snow will surely provide the adrenaline rush you yearn.
+Of course, if it’s your first time strapping on skis, there’s a bit of a learning curve, not to mention the question of do beginner skiers need helmets?

 Disclosure: As an Avantlink and Amazon Associate, we earn from qualifying purchases.
 Disclosure Statement.